 Diarrhea (loose, watery bowel movements) is a common problem in young children.
-It is usually caused by a virus.
-It can also be caused by bacteria, something that the child eats or drinks (like too much fruit juice) or starting a new medicine.
 It rarely means a child has a serious illness.
+Diarrhea can be caused by:

-The biggest risk of diarrhea is dehydration (being dried out).
-This means that the child has lost too much fluid and does not have enough electrolytes (salts) in their body for it to work the right way.
-Your child may need extra liquids given in smaller amounts and more often, until they are well.
-Mild diarrhea usually goes away in a couple of days.
+The biggest risk of diarrhea is dehydration.
+This means that your child has lost too much fluid and doesn’t have enough electrolytes (salts) in their body for it to work the right way.
+Your child may need extra liquids given in smaller amounts more often until they’re well.

 Mild Diarrhea (2 to 5 Watery Bowel Movements a Day)

-If your child eats solid foods, choose more starchy foods like cereal and crackers.
+- If your child eats solid foods, give them more starchy foods like rice, cereal, and crackers.

 Moderate to Severe Diarrhea (6 or More Watery Bowel Movements a Day)

-With moderate to severe diarrhea, your child may need to drink an ORS (oral rehydration solution) like Pedialyte® to help prevent dehydration.
-An ORS replaces the electrolytes (salts) and fluids that your child needs.
-Sports drinks and home remedies should not be used instead.
+With moderate to severe diarrhea, your child may need to drink an oral rehydration solution (ORS) like Pedialyte® to help prevent dehydration.
+An ORS replaces the electrolytes and fluids that your child needs.

 Children Younger Than 1 Year of Age